 Big money cases and statistics dominated the last week’s family law news:

 Firstly, Mr Justice Bodey dismissed an application by the mother of a son by a senior member of a Middle Eastern royal family to have the boy’s annual maintenance increased from £200,000 to £800,000.
 The woman had argued that her son should be able to “replicate” his “super-rich” royal father’s lifestyle by having boxes at Arsenal’s Emirates stadium and Ascot racecourse, together with membership of Wentworth golf club, amongst other luxuries.
-However, Mr Justice Bodey found that £200,000 a year was enough and therefore the application was dismissed – a decision with which Marilyn Stowe respectfully disagrees.
+However, Mr Justice Bodey found that £200,000 a year was enough and therefore the application was dismissed.

 In another case involving huge Middle Eastern wealth, a Saudi billionaire has failed in his attempt to avoid a maintenance claim by his ex-wife, by claiming diplomatic immunity.
 Christina Estrada is seeking a share of Sheikh Walid Juffali’s estimated £4 billion fortune, after 13 years of marriage and the birth of a daughter.
 Juffali said that he had already provided them with a generous settlement, and that his diplomatic status as St Lucia’s representative on the International Maritime Organisation meant that he had “general immunity” from being sued in the British courts.
 However, Mr Justice Hayden described the diplomatic immunity defence as “spurious” and refused to dismiss Estrada’s claim, a decision that has been welcomed by family lawyers.